(Scroll down for Call for Presentation details)

 - Learning Objectives: State 3-4 objectives would you like attendees to know at the conclusion of your presentation.

-- Abstract: Your abstract submission should be between 200-500 words (excluding learning objectives and reference list).
+- Proposal: Your proposal submission should be between 200-500 words (excluding learning objectives and reference list).
 Please complete each subsection separately, but it should be written so it creates a complete and logical account of your presentation.
 Subsections include:

 - Introduction: Describe explanation of why your research, project/program, or the introduction of a new theory/approach was initiated.